Control-plane SDK

 Why the SDK exists

-Section titled “Why the SDK exists”Before INIT-056, each LumenFlow package carried its own orchestration
+Section titled “Why the SDK exists”Before the SDK existed, each LumenFlow package carried its own orchestration

 types.
 The CLI collapsed rich states to in_progress.
 MCP ran a second